agt-the-walker/board-utils/README.md

 Players should keep the value of Gold Coins they hold face down (p.2)

+## Scythe

+While the number of coins you have during the game is not hidden information, you are never required to reveal their total value to other players (p.7)

 ## Stone Age

 Each player places their cards face-down on the corresponding space of their